 Enrollment limited.
 For beginners only.
-Introduction to the basic techniques of hand building, the potters wheel and slab construction.
+Introduction to the basic techniques of hand building, the potters wheel, and slab construction with emphasis on personal expression.
 Surface decoration and three-dimensional design.
 Stoneware and earthenware clay bodies and firing procedures will be addressed.
 Special fee: $100.
-Noncredit fee: $600 plus special fee.
+Noncredit fee: $660 plus special fee.

 Further studies of ceramics with an emphasis on individual projects on an advanced level.
-Educational aspects of the medium will be discussed along with marketing opportunities for the professional craftsperson.
+Educational aspects and personal expression in the medium along with marketing opportunities for the professional craftsperson will be discussed.
 Special fee: $100.
-Noncredit fee: $600 plus special fee.
+Noncredit fee: $660 plus special fee.

 Permission of instructor required.
 Enrollment limited.
-For advanced independent study.
+For advanced independent study emphasizing exploring personal expression in the medium.
 Noncredit for majors only.
 Special fee: $100.